-- member of the investment committee of Aisling Capital Partners, LP ("Aisling GP."), Mr. Elms may be deemed to be the beneficial owner of shares of common stock owned of record by Aisling.
-Mr. Elms disclaims beneficial ownership of Aisling's investment in the Company and Aisling Partners' ownership of the Company's options, except to the extent of his pecuniary interest thereon.
-The address for Mr. Elms is 888 Seventh Avenue, 12th Floor, New York, New York 10106. - (4) Amount includes options to purchase 158,194 shares and 1,875 RSUs held by Dr. Goldstein, but does not include options to purchase 11,980 shares of common stock and 5,625 RSUs, which have not vested and will not vest within 60 days of April 3, 2020. - (5) Amount includes options to purchase 158,194 shares and 1,875 RSUs, but does not include options to purchase 11,980 shares and 5,625 RSUs, which have not vested and will not vest within 60 days of April 3, 2020.
-Amount also includes 1,433,304 shares of common stock directly owned by Biomark Capital.
-Mr. Fong is Biomark Capital's designee for nomination to the Board.
-Mr. Fong is a founding Managing Director and General Partner at Biomark Capital.
-The address for Mr. Fong is c/o Biomark Capital Fund IV GP LLC, 537 Steamboat Road, Suite 200, Greenwich, Connecticut 06830. - (6) Amount includes options to purchase 158,194 shares and 1,875 RSUs, but does not include options to purchase 11,980 shares and 5,625 RSUs, which have not vested and will not vest within 60 days of April 3, 2020, and also includes 70,000 shares held directly by Mr. Guiheen and 1,000 shares held beneficially by the Guiheen Trust.
-Mr. Guiheen is joint trustee of the Guiheen Trust. - (7) Amount includes 32,142 shares owned directly by Mr. Lenz, options to purchase 479,638 shares and 2,500 RSUs, but does not include options to purchase 355,306 shares and 37,500 RSUs, which have not vested and will not vest within 60 days of April 3, 2020.
-Mr. Lenz is the Executive Vice President and Chief Financial Officer of the Company. - (8) Amount includes 22,174 shares owned directly by Dr. Mond, options to purchase 566,224 shares and 2,500 RSUs, but does not include options to purchase 368,868 shares and 37,500 RSUs, which have not vested and will not vest within 60 days of April 3, 2020.
-Dr. Mond is the Executive Vice President, Chief Scientific Officer and Chief Medical Officer of the Company. - (9) Consists of 16,584,802 shares of common stock directly held by Perceptive Life Sciences Master Fund, Ltd. (the "Perceptive Master Fund") and 1,610,000 shares of common stock issuable upon the exercise of outstanding warrants held by Perceptive Credit Holdings II, LP.
+- nomination to the Board.
+Amount also includes options to purchase 261,203 shares of common stock, but does not include options to purchase 45,834 shares of common stock which have not vested and will not vest within 60 days of March 22, 2021. - (5) Amount consists of 91,169 shares owned directly by Mr. Grossman, 580,957 shares owned by Hariden, LLC, of which Mr. Grossman is the managing member, and 878,444 shares owned by Areth, LLC ("Areth"), of which Mr. Grossman is a control person.
+Mr. Grossman is the President and Chief Executive Officer of the Company.
+Amount also includes options to purchase 1,716,442 shares of common stock, but does not include options to purchase 941,685 shares of common stock and 296,447 RSUs which have not vested and will not vest within 60 days of March 22, 2021. - (6) Amount includes options to purchase 179,340 shares but does not include options to purchase 45,834 shares of common stock which have not vested and will not vest within 60 days of March 22, 2021.
+Amount also includes 77,500 shares held directly by Mr. Guiheen and 1,000 shares held beneficially by the Guiheen Trust.
+Mr. Guiheen is joint trustee of the Guiheen Trust. - (7) Amount includes 41,565 shares owned directly by Mr. Lenz and options to purchase 644,475 shares, but does not include options to purchase 329,469 shares and 93,936 RSUs which have not vested and will not vest within 60 days of March 22, 2021.
+Mr. Lenz is the Executive Vice President and Chief Financial Officer of the Company. - (8) Amount includes 39,654 shares owned directly by Dr. Mond and options to purchase 743,579 shares, but does not include options to purchase 330,513 shares and 94,361 RSUs which have not vested and will not vest within 60 days of March 22, 2021.
+Dr. Mond is the Executive Vice President, Chief Scientific Officer and Chief Medical Officer of the Company. - (9) Consists of 16,584,802 shares of common stock directly held by Perceptive Life Sciences Master Fund, Ltd. (the "Perceptive Master Fund") and 4,000,000 shares of common stock issuable upon the exercise of outstanding warrants held by Perceptive Credit Holdings II, LP.
 Perceptive Advisors LLC ("Perceptive Advisors") serves as the investment manager to the Perceptive Master Fund and may be deemed to beneficially own the securities directly held by the Perceptive Master Fund.
 Joseph Edelman is the managing member of Perceptive Advisors and may be deemed to beneficially own the securities directly held by the Master Fund.
 Perceptive Master Fund, Perceptive Advisors and Mr. Edelman each exercise shared dispositive and voting power over the shares of common stock owned by the Perceptive Master Fund.
 The principal address for the Perceptive Master Fund, Perceptive Advisors and Mr. Edelman is 51 Astor Place, 10th Floor, New York, New York 10003.
-The information reported above is based in part on a Form 4 filed by Perceptive Advisors on March 23, 2020. - (10) Consists of 4,173,354 shares of common stock (" Master Account Shares") directly held by Consonance Capital Master Account LP (" Consonance Master") and 993,607 shares of common stock (" Opportunity Master Account Shares.") directly held by Consonance Capital Opportunity Master Fund, LP (" Consonance Opportunity Master").
-Consonance Capital Management LP (the " Adviser") is the investment adviser of Consonance Master, and pursuant to an investment advisory agreement, the Adviser exercises voting and investment power over the Master Account Shares held by Consonance Master.
-Consonance Capital Opportunity Officer of the Adviser, may be deemed to control Capman and the Adviser.
-Each of the Adviser, Capman and Mr. Blutt may be deemed to beneficially own the Master Account Shares.
-The Adviser is the investment adviser of Consonance Opportunity Master, and pursuant to an investment advisory agreement, the Adviser exercises voting and investment power over the Opportunity Master Account Shares held by Consonance Opportunity Master.
-Capman is the general partner of the Adviser and Mitchell Blutt, as the Manager & Member of Capman and Chief Executive Officer of the Adviser, may be deemed to control Capman and the Adviser.
-Each of the Adviser, Capman and Mr. Blutt may be deemed to beneficially own the Opportunity Master Account Shares.
-Capman is the general partner of Consonance Opportunity and Mitchell Blutt, as the Manager & Member of Capman, may be deemed to control Capman and Consonance Opportunity.
-Each of Consonance Opportunity, Capman and Mr. Blutt may be deemed to beneficially own the Managed Account Shares.
-The address for the Adviser, Consonance Opportunity, Mr. Blutt and Capman is 1370 Avenue of the Americas, Floor 33, New York, New York 10019.
-The information reported above is based on information provided in a Schedule 13G/A jointly filed by the Adviser, Consonance Opportunity, Mitchell Blutt and Capman on February 14, 2020.
+The information reported above is based in part on a Schedule 13G/A filed by Perceptive Advisors on February 16, 2021.